Professional Orientation (Fundamentals) (11507.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Bassot, B., 2016.
+Bassot, B., 2020.
 The reflective journal.
 Macmillan International Higher Education.
+3rd Edition

 Please note that this text will be used in a number of professional practice units.
-There is also a new edition of this book, either second or third edition of this book will be required.
+This is a new edition of this book, either second or third edition of this book will be required.

 Yunkaporta, T., 2019.
 Sand Talk, How Indigenous Thinking Can Save the World.
 The Text Publishing Company, Melbourne Australia